HARVEST CLASSICAL ACADEMYA K-12 Christian Classical Collaborative School in Windsor, Ontario Learn MoreInfo Nights

 What grades are offered

-HCA is currently a K-8 school with the hopes of eventually being able to add rhetoric/high school classes in following years.
+HCA is currently a K-8 school but is launching grades 9-12 rhetoric/high school classes in fall 2023.

 Currently our classes are broken down as follows: